dcodesdev/rustfinity.com/challenges/trait-bounds/description.md

 2. Use trait bounds to ensure the function works only with types that implement both `Display` and `PartialOrd`.

-## Requirements

-- Use the `where` clause or inline syntax for trait bounds.
-- Test the function with integers, strings, and a custom struct.

 ## Hints

 If you're stuck, here are some hints to help you solve the challenge: